webbertakken/PHPStormSettings/README.md

 7. Enjoy!

 ## Usage
-Sync any settings by committing changes to your fork and loading them on a different machine like explained in the install section.
+* Sync any settings by committing changes to your fork and loading them on a different machine like explained in the install section.
+* To lock a file for further changes, use `git update-index --assume-unchanged path/to/file`
+* To unlock and accept changes again, use `git update-index --no-assume-unchanged path/to/file`

 ## Contributing
 1. Fork it!